Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Customer-managed policies

 **Explanation:**
-"Grant least privilege" is correct.
+Grant least privilege is correct.
 This principle ensures that users and services receive only the permissions required to perform their tasks and nothing more.
 It reduces the attack surface by limiting unnecessary access to resources.
 Least privilege helps prevent accidental misuse and limits the impact of compromised credentials.
 It is a foundational security practice in AWS access management.
-"Customer-managed policies" is correct.
+Customer-managed policies is correct.
 These policies are fully created and controlled by customers, allowing precise and reusable permission definitions.
 They can be attached to multiple users, groups, or roles and updated centrally.
 This provides fine-grained control and scalability for complex permission structures.
 Customer-managed policies support strict governance and auditing requirements.
-"Use service accounts" is incorrect because AWS does not use a service-account model like some other platforms.
+Use service accounts is incorrect because AWS does not use a service-account model like some other platforms.
 AWS access is managed through IAM users, groups, and roles.
 Roles are used for services and temporary access rather than service accounts.
 The terminology and access model are fundamentally different.
-"Account-level policies" is incorrect because IAM policies are not directly attached at the account root level as permission objects.
+Account-level policies is incorrect because IAM policies are not directly attached at the account root level as permission objects.
 Policies are always attached to users, groups, or roles to define access.
 While SCPs exist at the organization level, standard IAM permissions are never assigned directly to an account itself.

 ---